Lotus Elise: 111S

 The Series 2 was also available as a 111S model, with the VVC engine Rover technology producing 160 hp.
 The 111S Type 25 was built to commemorate the revolutionary race car driven by Jim Clark in F1, painted in Lotus Racing Green with twin metallic yellow stripes running front to back.
 Unique black Lotus styled six-spoke wheels.
 The interior includes perforated Ruby red leather seats, door panels and steering wheel centre (echoing the original), and red laurels embroidered onto the headrest of each seat.
 A Heritage Type 25 ID plate confirms its limited edition status as only 50 of these cars were produced.
 The UK market was to get 45 and Australia 5.
 During boat loading one of the 5 was damaged and only 4 sent to Australia.
 It's presumed the damaged car was later sold in the UK.
 The car is also supplied with hard top maintaining the twin stripes.
 The 111S models were discontinued in 2005 in favour of the Toyota powerplant.

-In 2003 the Type 23 or Heritage Type 23 was built to commemorate the Colin Chapman designed race car which ran from 1962–1963.
+In 2003 the Type 23 or Heritage Type 23 was built to commemorate the Colin Chapman designed race car which ran from 1962 to 1963.
 Like the Type 25 the car was based on the 111S and powered by the Rover K Series engine.
 It was limited to a production run of 50 cars, all of which were fitted with the heritage type 23 ID plate indicating the build number.
 Externally the car was painted in heritage white with twin parallel Lotus racing Green stripes.
 Heritage laurels and Union jacks were fitted to each wing, all of which set the car apart.
 Internally the car was fitted with perforated green leather seats, door panels and steering wheel centre, and green laurels are embroidered onto the headrest of each seat.
 The car was supplied with a green soft top and hard top maintaining the green stripes.

-It is believed that the switch to a Toyota engine was due to federalising issues with the Rover powerplant in the USA, however this has been largely unproven with little information released from Lotus as to the exact reasons.
+It is believed that the switch to a Toyota engine was due to federalising issues with the Rover powerplant in the US, however this has been largely unproven with little information released from Lotus as to the exact reasons.
 As of the time of the switch the Rover engine would still have met the standards required of it for use in America.